buscandoaverroes/arl-votes-2020/app/README.md

 # arl-votes-2020
 A application that tracks publicly-available voting data for Arlington County, VA.
 This app is a work in progress, and I will continue to publish new features and updates to the data as they become available.
+The Arlington County website that posts daily is currently down, so for the time being I am posting the lastest data I have.

 # About Arlington Votes 2020
 This app is intended as a public good to